Palliative Care - CPD for All Nurses Seminar

 - When do you know that a person requires palliation rather than other types of care?

-- Palliative approach toolkit trajectories - the three clinical processes
+- What are the palliative approach toolkit trajectories – the three clinical processes?

 10:30am - Morning Tea

 We will explore real life stories of how modern palliative care is delivered and how it supports individuals and families for the full duration of a life-limiting illness.

 This highly interactive, illustrated session will assist you to use correct language when discussing palliative care with patients and their relatives.
 It includes: